 The only negative point is, unfortunately, the book has no index of names and places referenced in the book.
 When you remember something and need to read a special part, it’s hard to find it.
 I read maybe 20-30 pages again, to find a single paragraph.

 And now I started to read another exciting book: “Slaying The Badger – Lemond, Hinault and the greatest ever Tour de France” by Richard Moore.

-The book is about the rivalry between two teammates, 5-time Tour winner Bernard “The Badger” Hinault and the young American Greg LeMond in 1986 Tour de France.
-In 1985 Tour, LeMond helped Hinault to win his 5th victory.
+Slaying the Badger is about the rivalry between two teammates, 5-time Tour winner Bernard “The Badger“ Hinault and the young American Greg LeMond in the 1986 Tour de France.
+In the 1985 Tour, LeMond helped Hinault to win his 5th victory.
 Now it was the payback time.
 Or not?

 From the prologue of the book:

 “The motivation for this book was to replay a Tour that, for me, encapsulated all that is so beguiling about the sport, and in the process seek to establish what happened – to separate the truth from the lies and duplicity, a difficulty in a sport of multiple ‘truths’.
 To do that it is necessary to fill in the background; hence, the first two-thirds of the book are taken up with the stories of the two principal characters, as well as the Tours, people, and events that all, in some way or another, act as an extended prelude to 1986.”